mozman/ezdxf/docs/source/drawing.rst

     DXF entity creation factory, see also :class:`DXFFactory` (read only).

+.. attribute:: Drawing.sections

+    Collection of all existing sections of a DXF drawing.

 .. attribute:: Drawing.header

+    Shortcut for :attr:`Drawing.sections.header`

     Reference to the :class:`HeaderSection` of the drawing, where you can change the drawing settings.

+.. attribute:: Drawing.entities

+    Shortcut for :attr:`Drawing.sections.entities`

+    Reference to the :class:`EntitySection` of the drawing, where all graphical entities are stored, independently from modelspace or layout.

+.. attribute:: Drawing.blocks

+    Shortcut for :attr:`Drawing.sections.blocks`

+    Reference to the blocks section, see also :class:`BlocksSection`.

 .. attribute:: Drawing.layers

+    Shortcut for :attr:`Drawing.sections.tables.layers`

     Reference to the layers table, where you can create, get and remove layers, see also :class:`Table` and :class:`Layer`

 .. attribute:: Drawing.styles

+    Shortcut for :attr:`Drawing.sections.tables.styles`

     Reference to the styles table, see also :class:`Style`.

 .. attribute:: Drawing.dimstyles

+    Shortcut for :attr:`Drawing.sections.tables.dimstyles`

     Reference to the dimstyles table, see also :class:`DimStyle`.

 .. attribute:: Drawing.linetypes

+    Shortcut for :attr:`Drawing.sections.tables.linetypes`

     Reference to the linetypes table, see also :class:`Linetype`.

 .. attribute:: Drawing.views

+    Shortcut for :attr:`Drawing.sections.tables.views`

     Reference to the views table, see also :class:`View`.

 .. attribute:: Drawing.viewports

+    Shortcut for :attr:`Drawing.sections.tables.viewports`

     Reference to the viewports table, see also :class:`Viewport`.

 .. attribute:: Drawing.ucs

+    Shortcut for :attr:`Drawing.sections.tables.ucs`

     Reference to the ucs table, see also :class:`UCS`.

 .. attribute:: Drawing.appids

+    Shortcut for :attr:`Drawing.sections.tables.appids`

     Reference to the appids table, see also :class:`AppID`.

-.. attribute:: Drawing.blocks

-    Reference to the blocks section, see also :class:`BlocksSection`.

 Drawing Methods
 ---------------